Foodie Guide to: Portland, AmericaBy Alicia Grimshaw

 If you want to eat, visit Portland.
 Man alive, this place is overflowing with food options.
 Like many American cities, food forms the backbone – and Portland is no different.
 A city with vast and forever changing eating options, and a melting pot of homegrown talent; Portland is home to an eclectic mix of street carts, casual spots, high-end restaurants and independent haunts.

 Food is the beating heart of Portland and it shows: restaurants are proud to show off their locally sourced, seasonal produce, and artisan producers are at the forefront of an exciting and diverse movement showcasing the best homemade goods right on Portland’s doorstep.
-Whether that’s hot sauce, cuts of bison raised in the Portland suburbs, honey or home-brewed kombucha – you can get your hands on incredible things.
+Whether that’s hot sauce, cuts of bison raised in the city’s suburbs, honey or home-brewed kombucha – you can get your hands on incredible things.

 We headed to Portland with an empty stomach and trousers that now don’t fit us.
 But hey, we’re ok with that.
 After eating ourseleves silly for five days straight – we can safely say this: if you ever go to Portland, you’re in for a delicious time.
 We never had a bad meal.
-Even our afternoon pitstops of picking up a cup of hot joe and a sweet bite never failed to put a smile on our face.
+Even our afternoon pitstops of picking up a cup of hot Joe and a sweet bite never failed to put a smile on our face.
 Think of this as our foodie love letter to Portland:

 Portland Foodie Guide: Breakfast and Brunch